Human rights in Liechtenstein: Family and children's rights

 A child with one parent who is a citizen of Liechtenstein automatically becomes a citizen, as do children born in the country who would otherwise be stateless.
-Statutory rape is punishable by 1–10 years; the age of consent is 14.
+Statutory rape is punishable by 1–10 years in prison; the age of consent is 14.
 Three NGOs that monitor children's rights enjoy government financial support; the Office for Social Services oversees government programs for children.
 Liechtenstein's first Ombudsperson for children was appointed in 2009, and a report by a UN committee on children's rights recommended that the principality ensure that the office is independent and sufficiently staffed and funded.

 Although Liechtenstein's family law reform of 1992/1993 largely put an end to the differential treatment of children born out of wedlock, custody of such children is still routinely granted only to the mother.
 To be sure, the parents may apply jointly for joint custody, which may be granted if they live with the child and if authorities consider the situation acceptable.